Chapters of 2 Maccabees: Chapter 7

 Antiochus IV personally oversees the torture of the woman and her seven sons, who had been arrested.
 The group are whipped and told to violate Jewish law by eating pork, which they refuse to do.
 A red-hot cauldron is prepared, and the first brother has his hands and feet cut off, before the rest of his body is thrown into the cauldron to be burned to death.
-The second, third, fourth, fifth, and sixth brother are similarly tortured; they are scalped and their limbs cut off before being thrown into the cauldron to burn to death, although not before they declare their devotion to God, declare that Antiochus and his descendents will suffer similarly, and say that God will resurrect them some day.
+The second, third, fourth, fifth, and sixth brother are similarly tortured; they are scalped and their limbs cut off before being thrown into the cauldron to burn to death, although not before they declare their devotion to God, declare that Antiochus and his descendants will suffer similarly, and say that God will resurrect them some day.
 The mother encourages her sons to continue to defy Antiochus during this.
 The youngest is saved for last; Antiochus encourages the mother to convince him at least to comply, but the pair continue in their defiance.
 Enraged, Antiochus treats the youngest worse than all the others, and the final son and the mother die.

 Chapter 7, and the martyrdom of Eleazar that immediately precedes it, is easily the most famous section of 2 Maccabees, featuring in much later devotion, literature, art, and theology.
 It provided an archetype for both Jewish and Christian martyrs for centuries later who would stand by their beliefs even at the cost of their lives.
-Secondary versions have appeared in works such as 4 Maccabees or independent renditions in the Jewish midrashes.
+Secondary versions have appeared in works such as 4 Maccabees or independent renditions in the Jewish midrashim.
 Eleazar said that he would not want to provide a poor example to the youth by appearing to comply with the decrees; this chapter is an immediate "answer" to this statement, showing the youth remaining firm in their Judaism despite the threat of awful torture.
 The inclusion of the mother shows that martyrdom was available not merely to the young and old, but also both sexes.
 It functions as a fulcrum of the dramatic structure of the book: while before God was punishing the Jews, after the resoluteness of the martyrs, the Jews are now reconciled with God, and God will switch to aiding the Jews in reclaiming their religion, as he had before in the story of Heliodorus and the Temple in Chapter 3.